 I’m kicking the holiday season off with my favorite Hot Apple Cider Recipe.
 Why?
 Read on…

 OH!
-How we love going to parties!
+How we love going to holiday parties!
 There is so much about them that I enjoy, the people, the music, the food (oh my! the food!).
 But mostly it’s the little touches.
 It’s those things that the hosts have done to make us more comfortable or to make things more festive or to make everything sparkle.

 Different people add different personal touches to a party.
 It could be a carefully selected soundtrack for the evening, lots of fresh flowers, lovely moisturizers and breath-fresheners in the bathroom, an abundance of easy-to-eat finger food, plenty of surfaces for people to set down their drinks, handmade cookie place cards for a seated dinner, a silly little get-to-know-each-other-game.
 Everyone has their own way of making their party a unique, fun and welcoming event.